Frequently Asked Questions

 What happens if my loved one becomes bed-ridden or gets very dependent?
 Will they have to move out?

 Providence is a dedicated proponent of aging-in-place.
 We strive to make this the last place you will ever have to move your loved one.
 We make extensive use of home health and hospice services to provide the medical and nursing care your loved one needs as she ages or becomes ill.
-The State of Georgia currently requires personal care homes to discharge residents who do not meet the State’s eligibility criteria for personal care homes, often leaving these residents with no option except to go to a nursing home.
-Our philosophy is this: if the family wishes it, and whenever possible, we will request the State’s special permission to allow our residents to age in place, and to pass away peacefully at home under hospice care.
+The State of Georgia permits our residents to age in place once they become bedridden, as long as a State Waiver is granted.
+Our philosophy is this: if the family wishes it, and whenever possible, we will request a State Waiver to age in place, so that every Providence resident may pass away peacefully at home under hospice care.